Delft: Nature and recreation

 East of Delft lies a relatively large nature and recreation area called the "Delftse Hout" ("Delft Wood").
 Through the forest lie bike, horse-riding and footpaths.
 It also includes a vast lake (suitable for swimming and windsurfing), narrow beaches, a restaurant, and community gardens, plus camping ground and other recreational and sports facilities.
 (There is also a facility for renting bikes from the station.)

 Inside the city, apart from a central park, there are several smaller town parks, including "Nieuwe Plantage", "Agnetapark", "Kalverbos".

 There is also the Botanical Garden of the TU and an arboretum in Delftse Hout.

+Politics

+The latest municipal council elections were held on March 18, 2026.